Community Handbook:Safety and Security

 Blue Emergency Phones

 There are many emergency phones located throughout campus.
 These phones can be identified by a blue light on top of the phone.
 Some phones are mounted to buildings, and others are on a pedestal.
-All phones say “Emergency” on the side and are a direct link to UPD's emergency dispatchers.
+All phones display “Emergency” on the side and serve as a direct link to UPD's emergency dispatchers.

 Door Access System

-Residential Living and Learning has placed security access doors on many of their doors in the residential communities.
-Residents are prohibited from propping these doors as it may cause permanent damage to the system and to the individual door, as well as permit entry to non-University affiliated individuals within the halls.
-If you see a door propped or broken, please inform your Residential Living and Learning Staff immediately so that this may be addressed.
+Residential Living and Learning has placed security access doors on many of its doors in the residential communities.
+Residents are prohibited from propping these doors as it may cause permanent damage to the system and to the individual door, as well as permit entry to non-University-affiliated individuals within the halls.
+If you notice a door that is propped or broken, please inform your Residential Living and Learning Staff immediately so that the issue can be addressed.

 Fire Alarm System